A non-Lorentzian model for strong exciton-plasmon coupling: Non-Lorentzian approach to localized surface plasmons

-which implies a straightforward Lorentzian limit as $\varepsilon'_{n}$ cancels out the LSP pole residue.
+has a straightforward Lorentzian limit as $\varepsilon'_{n}$ cancels out the LSP pole residue.
 We stress that, in contrast to the Lorentzian approximation (\ref{green-lorentzian}), the non-Lorentzian LSP Green function (\ref{lsp-green-norm}) is \textit{exact} for the quasistatic case.
-Although the above expression for $\bm{D}_{\rm LSP}$ does not explicitly depend on dielectric permittivities $\varepsilon_{i}$, the latter enter though boundary conditions for mode field and LSP frequency.
+Although the above expression for $\bm{D}_{\rm LSP}$ does not explicitly depend on dielectric permittivities $\varepsilon_{i}$, the latter enter though the LSP frequency $\omega_{n}$ and the LSP mode fields $\tilde{\bm{E}}_{n}(\bm{r})$.